Want the latest Car Deals before everyone else?

 Before COVID-19, EVs were gaining popularity and eating up a significant share of the car market.
 The pandemic and the inventory shortage disrupted the auto industry as a whole, with EVs taking a hit like everyone else, but it maintained steady sales as the year progressed.
 For more general car buying statistics, check out our post here.

 As governments, automakers, and consumers begin to embrace EVs, what does the future hold?

 As we close out the year, there are many key EV stats to consider.
-Today, we’ll review some of the most important and interesting electric vehicle trends and statistics.
+So our experts have reviewed some of the most important and interesting electric vehicle trends and statistics.

 Table of Contents

 Need an expert quote for your story?
 We’re happy to help.
 Contact our Senior EV Editor Steve Birkett.

 EVs are recovering as the overall state is overwhelmingly positive, with many seeing the reasons behind buying an electric car and planning to enter the market.
 But, we did find that there are differences in key regions.
 For example, in the US, Tesla is the major player while BYD is the leading brand in China.

 The major concern for EV adoption in the US in 2021 is charging infrastructure, which is closely tied to the other barrier of driving range.
 Consumers are not as concerned about the price, but it is still on their minds as they compare EV and ICE models.
 It’s not always a simple swap, and preparation has to be done before buying an EV.
 While other countries are quicker to rebound from the drop in EV sales, the US continues to lag for several key reasons.